-One of Brussels’ majestic landmarks is the green dome on top of the Botanique building (check the Botanique article).
+One of Brussels’ majestic landmarks is the green dome on top of the Botanique building.
 You can see it from far away.
 Inside, hanging down from a long rope attached to the dome’s oculus, a disco ball spins.

 Nevertheless, the luminescence coming from the giant vertical display of the Finance Tower on the far end of that garden will quickly make you want to go back inside.
 Back to that rotating disco ball…